lzim/mtl/blue/session11/s11_facilitator/mtl_session11_say_checklist.md

 - ___________________ [exp 3]

-**Discuss new individual and team practice decisions** using C.F.B.T. systems thinking rationale for why a practice decision would lead to desired outcomes over time.**
+**Discuss new individual and team practice decisions** using C.F.B.T. systems thinking rationale for why a practice decision would lead to desired outcomes over time.
 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> _____________ **Time 00:20-00:50**

-1. What shared vision did the team decide on in session 1?
+1. **What shared vision did the team decide on in session 1?**
-2. What team need and questions did we identify?
+2. **What team need and questions did we identify?**
-3. What hypotheses did we test?
+3. **What hypotheses did we test?**
-4. What insights will we keep in mind as we make clinic decisions?
+4. **What insights will we keep in mind as we make clinic decisions?**
-5. What new approaches or targets do we want to focus on?
+5. **What new approaches or targets do we want to focus on?**
-6. What concrete actions can the team take in the real world?
+6. **What concrete actions can the team take in the real world?**
-7. How do these decisions align with the team's shared vision, question and needs?
+7. **How do these decisions align with the team's shared vision, question and needs?**
-8. What data will we watch to see how we're doing?
+8. **What data will we watch to see how we're doing?**

 **Have Team Lead pull up the session 11 SEE guide Done/Do review.**
 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> _____________ **Time 00:50-00:55**

 - [ ] Done: We discussed the team's learning and new individual and team practice decisions that apply C.F.B.T. systems thinking skills in prioritized ways to implement it in our clinical care.
-- [ ] Reflect on our team's vision for _MTL_ and our _MTL_ experience to prepare for planning next steps.
+- [ ] Do: Reflect on our team's vision for _MTL_ and our _MTL_ experience to prepare for planning next steps.